The International Commission on Nobility and Royalty

-Do they think that stretching the truth, personal public attacks, avoiding the real issues, making false assumptions, showing bias and prejudice, offering slander and libel, making snide remarks are okay for a Christian organization, or is this hypocrisy to profess Christian values and do the very opposite?
+Do they think that stretching the truth, personal public attacks, avoiding the real issues, making false assumptions, showing bias and prejudice, offering slander and libel, making snide remarks are okay for a Christian organization, or is it hypocrisy to profess Christian values and do the very opposite?

 They also complain that it is "conceit" on our part to want to "persuade [them] to abandon those elements of our organization that [they] so objects to."
 Is it conceit to ask that they stop their publically attack, then, as promised, we would no longer have to defend ourselves by revealing more and more of their faulty logic and duplicity?

-Fifth paragraph: The Abbey instead of working things out merely complain.
+Fifth paragraph: The Abbey instead of working things out merely complain:

 (2) That we ". . . placed or supported the placing of inaccurate and malicious material on Wikipedia that defames us.

 " What they are talking about is at http://en.wikipedia.org/wiki/Vilatte_Orders.